Program Overview

 To be qualified for the AS degree, future training, and subsequent certification, the candidate must demonstrate competency in eight requisite areas: critical thinking/problem solving, communication, interpersonal skills, behavioral skills, emotional stability/coping skills, physical abilities, motor skills (fine & gross) and sensory abilities.
 Students must demonstrate said competencies to provide safe and effective patient care in a wide variety of clinical/operating room environments.

 Baptist University is committed to the admission and matriculation of qualified students and does not discriminate based on race, color, ethnicity, sex, gender, marital status, national or ethnic origin, age, disability, creed, or religion.
-Candidates with disabilities can request reasonable accommodations if needed to meet these technical standards by following the University’s policies and procedures and contacting the Office for Disability Services.
+Candidates with disabilities can request reasonable accommodations if needed to meet these technical standards by following the University’s policies and procedures and contacting Access Services.
 A candidate must be able to perform these outlined technical standards in an independent manner.

 The national board examinations for surgical technology may have more stringent technical standards than outlined in this document.

 Students who accept an admission offer from Baptist University must sign an affirmation regarding compliance with the technical standards.
-Should a student's ability to meet the technical standards change at any point in the academic program, it is his/her responsibility to report this to the Program Chair and Office of Disability Services.
+Should a student's ability to meet the technical standards change at any point in the academic program, it is his/her responsibility to report this to the Program Chair and Access Services.

 Critical Thinking/Problem Solving